Alex-G-R/GrowCastle-Auto-Bot/README.md

   python -m PyInstaller app.py --onefile -w

 However if you are intrasted in upgrading my bot i left some tools in the Tools folder and by tools i mean one python script that will print you your mouse X,Y position and on top of that RGB of the pixel you are pointing to.
-Feel free to use it becouse it helped me a lot
+Feel free to use it because it helped me a lot

 I also want to say that bots are not allowed by the creators of the Grow Castle, this is ONLY for education ;)